Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGateway.md

 ### -WebApplicationFirewallConfiguration
 Specifies a web application firewall (WAF) configuration.
-You can use the Get-AzureRmApplicationGatewayWebApplicationFirewallConfiguration cmdlet to get a WAF.
+You can use the Get-AzApplicationGatewayWebApplicationFirewallConfiguration cmdlet to get a WAF.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSApplicationGatewayWebApplicationFirewallConfiguration